Why should I apply?

 The FoS Mentoring Program will teach skills in professional communication, teamwork, project management, knowledge in a given field, leadership abilities, and enhance career development for participating students.
 The program will increase students’ satisfaction in their academic studies and personal fulfilment, and provide insight into career options in their area of interest.

 Is this a way to find a job post-graduation and is there a cost to apply?

 No, this is not a job program, however the industry connections you make during your time with your mentor could be valuable later in your career.
 There is no cost associated with the FoS Mentoring Program.

 What are the acceptance criteria?

-We are looking for diverse students who will make a commitment to participating in the program.
+We are looking for diverse students who will make a firm commitment to participating in the program.
 If you are a second-year undergraduate student or higher, matriculating full time, in a FoS department, you are eligible to apply to the FoS Mentoring Program.
-We also ask that you abide by the University of Manitoba faculty and student code of conduct and adhere to confidentially agreements.
+We also ask that you abide by the University of Manitoba student code of conduct and adhere to confidentially agreements.